aabbtree77/twinpeekz/README.md

     Above "Dimensions" you will see "Scale" values, all of which will be 0.008, which is not right.
 Select the Sponza building in the Object mode, press ctrl+A and apply the scale.
 The transform panel's "Scale" values should now become 1.0.
 The transform panel is toggled by pressing "n".

-    Export now the scene in GLTF 2.0 to Sponza_GLTF2, select "Format" as "GLTF Separate (.gltf + .bin + textures).
+    Export now the scene in GLTF 2.0 to the "Sponza_GLTF2" folder as "Sponza.gltf".
+Select "Format" as "GLTF Separate (.gltf + .bin + textures).
 Uncheck "+Y Up" in the "Transform" tab on the right side of the exporting prompt window, otherwise Y and Z axes will be switched and the camera will be messed up.
 Just in case, the initial camera position and orientation is set inside the function "makeCam()" in the file "camera.go":
     ```go
     cam.UpdateOrientation(mgl32.Vec3{10.0, -4.5, 4.0}, mgl32.Vec3{-1.0, 0.9, 0.0}, Z_AXIS)
     ```